 A moderate walk through the water meadows by the River Stour, with short distances on country lanes and along gravel tracks.

 An easy walk that starts from Eye Bridge and includes walking along a beautiful stretch of the Stour river with some interesting bird life.

 The walk explores this important lowland heath, which is one of the largest areas of its type in Dorset.
 All six of Britain's reptile species are found here.

-Following an increase in the numbers of attacks on sheep, we are asking all dog owners to keep their pets on lead when walking at Badbury Rings.
+Following an increase in the numbers of attacks on sheep, we are asking all dog owners to keep their pets on leads when walking at Badbury Rings.